mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 So, what [does it] mean, to have a *kensho*?
 Rinzai mentions [*kensho*], and we say very often purpose of practice is to experience *kensho*.
 Are you familiar with the term?
 If you go to Rinzai, they always [say] you have to attain enlightenment; that is called *kensho*.
 You have to realize your own true nature, original nature.
 Otherwise, your life doesn't make sense.
 Something like that.

 So what do [we] mean by “seeing into your own original nature,” called *kensho*?
 I think we should understand this very deeply.
 That's why [we say] *kensho* is not to try to grasp outwardly.
 First you have to put yourself in the oneness of existence.
-That's always Dogen’s emphasis, called *shikan*.
+That's always Dōgen’s emphasis, called *shikan*.

 #### 48:11